Malizma333/bosh-rs/README.md

 bosh-rs is a highly configurable physics engine for the game Line Rider.

-The official frontend of bosh-rs is [bosh].
+A frontend for bosh-rs can be found at [bosh].
 The official implementation of Line Rider can be found at [linerider.com].

 This project was inspired by [conundrumer/lr-core], although it is structured